Wallester review

 Wallester’s “white label” solution offers a suite of technical and security services, like application programming interfaces (API), fraud monitoring and branded card issuance.
 For example, it can provide the app that an online-only bank’s customers use to manage their accounts, make and receive payments and categorise their spending.

-If you’re a small business or a mid-size enterprise looking for a free expense management solution, then Wallester has no set-up or monthly fees.
+If you’re a small business or a mid-size enterprise looking for a free expense management solution, then Wallester has no set-up or monthly fees if you opt for the basic account (its Premium and Platinum accounts come with fees).
 It’s easy to get set up and start issuing cards and the platform allows for multiple sub-accounts to help you keep organised.

 If it’s Wallester’s “white label” services you’re looking at, it’s good to know they aren’t just for those in banking.
 It offers payment tools and services across a range of business sectors, including: